8eni/last-man-standing-smart-contract/README.md

 How do I check how much is in the pot
 - Users can run getPotAmount to return the amount in pot

-How do I check how many have entered
+How do I check how many users have entered
 - Users can run getUsersEnteredCount to return users entered

 How do I check how many users are left in comp
 - Users can run getUsersLeft to return users left

+How much is it to enter
+- The Chairperson decides on deployment

+What is someone doesn't pay up when they enter the comp
+- Not possible, if the users ETH value sent on newEntry does not match that of what the chairperson has set they will be thrown, also if they send to much they will also be thrown

 **Refactoring**